lambdamikel/BluePillCPC/README.md

 - MIDI soft through: all incoming MIDI data (from CPC or MIDI IN) can be forwarded / relayed to the MIDI OUT socket ("MIDI SOFT THRU")
 - CPC MIDI Synthesizer software in machine code (MIDI INPUT demo)
 - CPC GM Drumcomputer software in BASIC (MIDI OUTPUT demo)
-- "Lazy engineering": MX4 compatible expansion port for the CPC using three sockets, one for the Blue Pill, one for the S2, one for the optional Midifeather.
+- "Lazy engineering": MX4 compatible CPC extension board using three sockets, one for the Blue Pill, one for the S2, one for the optional Midifeather.
 - Only one additional chip required - a GAL22V10 programmed as an address decoder.
-The Blue Bill does not have enough 5V-compatible GPIO port to do the decoding fully in sofware
+The Blue Bill does not have enough 5V-compatible GPIO ports to do the decoding fully in sofware
-- Everything else is done purely in software - unlike LampdaSpeak, no additional glue logic is required to manage the databus (e.g., no flip flop to latch the databus, or busdriver to tristate the microcontroller output to the bus upon IOREAD requests).
-The 72 MHz Blue Pill is fast enough to respond to CPC IOREAD and IOWRITE requests simply via ISRs (Interupt Service Routines).
+- Everything else is done purely in software - unlike LampdaSpeak, no additional glue logic is required to manage the databus (e.g., no flip flop to latch the databus upon IOWRITE requests, or busdriver to tristate the microcontroller output to the bus upon IOREAD requests).
+The 72 MHz Blue Pill is fast enough to respond to manage IO requests and the databus via ISRs (Interupt Service Routines), also tuning to get the timing right was tedious - but it works!
 - no extra circuitry for Z80 /WAIT managment
 - Low costs - final PCB will be in the 50 to 60 ¤ range
 - Very DIY friendly (no SMD, plug and play of standard modules)